Payal Tandon

 GMAT Focus edition- Exam structure and number of questions | Syllabus

-The upcoming GMAT focus edition will have a total of 64 questions.
+The GMAT focus edition has a total of 64 questions.
 The test comprises three sections, including 21 questions in the Quantitative Reasoning section, 23 questions in the Verbal Reasoning section, and 20 questions in the newly introduced Data Insights section.

 Read Our Comprehensive Article on GMAT Focus Edition Syllabus 2024.